Dear Sushi at Love, Makoto

 Sushi in the Capital: Where D.C.
 Stands in the American Japanese Tradition

 American sushi has sorted itself into distinct tiers over the past two decades.
 At the leading sit omakase-only counters with fixed menus, seasonal sourcing from Toyosu, and price points that rival a Tokyo meal at Ginza addresses like Harutaka or a Hong Kong institution such as Sushi Shikon.
-Below that is a wider, more accessible middle band — restaurants where Japanese craft is taken seriously, sourcing is considered, and the experience doesn't require either a months-long waitlist or a blank-check budget.
-Dear Sushi at Love, Makoto occupies that second tier in Washington, D.C., and does so with the kind of consistency that earns repeat Michelin recognition without the theatre of a pure omakase format.
+Below that is a wider, more accessible middle band, restaurants where Japanese craft is taken seriously, sourcing is considered, and the experience doesn't require either a months-long waitlist or a blank-check budget.
+Dear Sushi at Love, Makoto is a Modern Omakase Sushi restaurant in Washington, D.C., with a 4.8 Google rating and a price point of about $85 per person.

 D.C.'s sushi scene has grown from a handful of mid-century Japanese restaurants catering primarily to embassy staff into a market with genuine range.
 Addresses like Sushi Nakazawa DC anchor the high-ceremony omakase end, while Kaz Sushi Bistro has long represented the more inventive, Franco-Japanese hybrid strand.
 Dear Sushi at Love, Makoto sits within neither of those sub-categories: the Michelin Plate designation signals consistent quality at the craft level without the ceremony of a starred counter, which positions it for a broader dining audience.